w314/notes/1notes/react/react.md

         - view and logic are together inside the component
         - uses `JSX` to describe the view

+## Virtual DOM

+React uses a Virtual DOM.
+For every DOM object, react has a corresponding "virtual DOM object" that represents the actual DOM object.

+Why?
+<br>Manipulating the DOM is slow.
+Manipulating the virtual DOM is much faster because nothing gets drawn onscreen.

+How?
+<br>When you try to update the DOM in React:
+- The entire virtual DOM gets updated.
+- The virtual DOM gets compared to what it looked like before you updated it. (the snapshot)
+- React figures out which objects have changed.
+- The changed objects, and the changed objects only, get updated on the real DOM.
+- Changes on the real DOM cause the screen to change.

 ## JSX

 ## Create a React App